Woolworths Group (Australia): New ventures (2019–present)

-Having been delayed by the COVID-19 pandemic, Woolworths successfully completed the demerger of its alcohol, hotel, and gambling businesses into a new ASX-listed company, Endeavour Group in June 2021, with the new company holding the Dan Murphy’s, BWS, ALH, Cellarmasters and Jimmy Brings brands.
+Having been delayed by the COVID-19 pandemic, Woolworths successfully completed the demerger of its alcohol, hotel, and gambling businesses into a new ASX-listed company, Endeavour Group in June 2021, with the new company holding the Dan Murphy's, BWS, AHL, Cellarmasters and Jimmy Brings brands.
 After the float, Woolworths held a 14.6 percent stake in Endeavour Group.
-It sold some of its stake in December 2022, leaving it with a 9.1 percent stake.
+It sold portions of its stake in December 2022 and April 2024, before divesting completely in August 2024.

 In February 2022, Woolworths Group rebranded its logo to better represent "what its collective businesses and platforms stand for today".
 The company says that it showcases its impact on a "Better Tomorrow [sic]".
 It was designed by Re, a business design division of UK-based advertising firm M&C Saatchi.

 In May 2022, Woolworths announced a $243 million bid to acquire an 80 percent stake in online marketplace MyDeal from its founder, Sean Senvirtne.
 The acquisition was finalised in September 2022.
 In July 2022, Cartology announced it had made a deal to acquire targeted advertising company Shopper Media for $150 million.
 In December 2022, Woolworths Group said it would acquire a 55 percent stake in pet business Petspiration Group for $586 million.
-That month, it also inked a deal with SuperPharmacy to acquire the company's technology and warehouse assets and rebrand SuperPharmacy's six retail stores as HealthyLife Pharmacy.
+That month, it also signed a deal with SuperPharmacy to acquire the company's technology and warehouse assets and rebrand SuperPharmacy's six retail stores as HealthyLife Pharmacy.
 Woolworths will also provide e-commerce and warehousing services to SuperPharmacy.
+In March 2023, HealthyLife launched telehealth services through a partnership with Global Health, allowing patients to make appointments with doctors, naturopaths and dietitians.
+That month, Woolworths also announced it would shut down its export business Woolworths International by the end of June 2023.